 - The time it took a web page to load

-In addition to helping provide an importance signal for the ranking of a page in search results, this method could also be used to help create shortcut links (or query suggestions) to searchers, and to help the search engine define which pages should be crawled more frequently to capture new pages and changes to already indexed pages.
+In addition to helping provide an important signal for the ranking of a page in search results, this web browsing history could also be used to help create shortcut links (or query suggestions) to searchers, and to help the search engine define which pages should be crawled more frequently to capture new pages and changes to already indexed pages.

-It’s quite possible that approaches like those could be filtered out of the data collected by search engines, which may look at a wide range of information about browsing sessions, such as the information listed above, instead of just individual visits to specific pages.
+It’s quite possible that approaches like those could be filtered out of the data collected by search engines, which may look at a wide range of information about web browsing history, such as the information listed above, instead of just individual visits to specific pages.

 If search engines do start giving web browsing history information more value as a signal to rank web pages, then what does that mean for site owners?
 Quite possibly, one way to get pages to rank higher in search results is to create better experiences for visitors to those pages that have people spending time on the pages, bookmarking them, and returning to them.